chipsalliance/Caliptra/doc/CaliptraTrademarkAudit.md

 ## Caliptra Wrapper

-* Show how the RTL key is provided and ensure that it is not available to any FW.
+* Show how the Obfuscation key is provided and ensure that it is not available to any FW.
 * Describe the noise source for the RNG (indicating if Internal RNG or external RNG)
 * External RNG description should be shown
 * Show error handling integration
-* Show how debugging will be enabled and disable in production
+* Show how debugging will be enabled/disabled in production
 * Show SRAM zeroization

 ## HSM Support